rh-mobb/rosa-workshop-content/rosa-content/300-app/networkpolicy.md

                 kubernetes.io/metadata.name: networkpolicy-test
             podSelector:
               matchLabels:
-                deployment: nginx-sample
+                app: networkpolicy
     EOF
     ```

-1. Check to see if the `bgd` app can access the Pod.
+1. Check to see if 'networkpolicy-pod` can access the Pod.

     ```bash
-    oc -n test exec -ti deployment/nginx-sample -- curl $MS_IP:8080 | head
+   oc -n networkpolicy-test exec -ti pod/networkpolicy-pod -- curl $MS_IP:8080 | head
     ```

     The output should show a successful connection: